Published by Christina Riley. Last Updated on February 7, 2024.

-Bear Lake Reserve is beautiful all-year-round, but when it comes to activities, the best time to visit is in the summer.
+Bear Lake NC is beautiful all year round, but when it comes to activities, the best time to visit is in the summer.

 Hit the lake with a boat, slide down the waterslide at one of two pools, and play a round of golf.
 During the summer, Bear Lake Reserve is full of memory-making activities!

 Fall is a beautiful time of year to enjoy the changing colors and stay up late laughing by the fire.
 You also might be surprised to find out that winter is a fantastic time to retreat to Bear Lake Reserve as well, with the season dubbed the “Secret Season.”

 Why You Should Visit during the Secret Season

 While summer and fall are most well-known for outdoor activities at Bear Lake Reserve NC, the Secret Season is just as good!